 OPDIVO can cause severe infusion reactions, which have been reported in less than 1.0% of patients in clinical trials.
 Discontinue OPDIVO in patients with severe or life-threatening infusion reactions.
-Interrupt or slow the rate of infusion in patients with mild or moderate infusion reactions [see Dosage and Administration (2.9)].
+Interrupt or slow the rate of infusion in patients with mild or moderate infusion reactions [see Dosage and Administration (2.11)].

-In patients receiving OPDIVO as a single agent, infusion-related reactions occurred in 6.4% (127/1994) of patients.
+In patients receiving OPDIVO as a 60-minute intravenous infusion, infusion-related reactions occurred in 6.4% (127/1994) of patients.